 Part of this direct and specific ask is also being authentic.
 Donors want to know that you are invested in the cause you’re asking them to support.
 How can you expect others to care about homeless kittens if you don’t appear to care about homeless kittens?

-Being authentic also requires being true to yourself and asking for donations in a way that makes you fell comfortable.
+Being authentic also requires being true to yourself and asking for donations in a way that makes you feel comfortable.
 When you are upfront with donors and prospects, you connect with them on a human level, sound less scripted, and appear genuine.

 6. Give examples and demonstrate progress